cmacfie/PicFlip-ExtensionQlik/README.md

 # PicFlip-ExtensionQlik
 Image extension for Qlik

+## Please note that the gifs are not as smooth as the extension

 ## Purpose & Description

 This extension is a sleek and easy to use image visualization for applications you want to liven up!